cortexR/EMF-World/README.md

 # EMF-World
-An open science project the scientific subject of non-ionizing electromagnetic fields (radiation) and their biological and health effects.
+An open science project the subject of non-ionizing electromagnetic fields (radiation) and their biological and health effects.

 ## Sub-repositories